The nation’s largest home builder, D.R. Horton, also has its own affiliated mortgage lender known as “DHI Mortgage.”

 The goal is to create a one-stop shopping experience for home buyers and streamline what is often a daunting process.

-Last year, they funded about $20 billion in homes, with nearly 30% of overall volume coming their home state of Texas, per HMDA data.
+Last year, they funded about $24 billion in home loans, with about 25% of overall volume coming their home state of Texas, per HMDA data.

 They are also quite active in Florida, California, Arizona, Georgia, Nevada, and The Carolinas.